PHMC Gives Up The Ship to… Canada?

 Cronyism Continues?

 Prior to PHMC announcing Niagara‘s new Captain, we published concerns with how PHMC was conducting the hiring process and whether or not they were committing cronyism.
-Well, this might be another case of PHMC committing cronyism.
+Well, this might be another case supporting those concerns.
 The Founder/Owner of Ironbound Rigging that was contracted to provide the crew is Mike Moreland.
-Mike Moreland and Greg Bailey are contemporaries and, according to Greg himself, both friends from their time sailing together on the barque Picton Castle out of Nova Scotia.
+Mike and Greg Bailey are contemporaries and, according to Greg himself, both friends from their time sailing together on the barque Picton Castle out of Nova Scotia.
 If PHMC decided to contract with Ironbound Rigging due to that friendship, that would definitely explain why PHMC decided to outsource the crew instead of hiring one themselves.

 This becomes the second instance we have of PHMC foregoing a fair and open process to instead hire their friends through a closed door process.
-First, they hired their friend as Niagara‘s Captain, and now they are outsourcing the crew to a foreign company that was founded by their friend.
+First, they employed a closed hiring process for the Niagara’s Captain, restricting the opportunity for consideration to a select few of their own choosing.
+Now, they have gone a step further by outsourcing the crew to a foreign company – conveniently founded by personal friends.
 Has this become the future of PHMC’s care of Niagara?
 A future where they funnel taxpayer dollars to their friends behind closed doors instead of going through open and public processes that their status as a public institution requires?

 How Can You Help?